The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

 North Dakota employers must withhold on wages paid to a resident of North Dakota for services performed outside of North Dakota if the employer's primary place of business is in North Dakota and the wages are subject to federal income tax withholding.
 If a North Dakota employer withholds taxes for the state in which the services were performed, the employer should not withhold for North Dakota.

-Nonresidents are subject to North Dakota income tax withholding for services performed in North Dakota. +N.D.C.C. § 57-38-03.
+Nonresidents are generally subject to North Dakota income tax withholding for services performed in North Dakota. +N.D.C.C. § 57-38-03.

 North Dakota has reciprocal income tax withholding agreements with Minnesota and Montana.
 Residents of those states who work in North Dakota are not subject to North Dakota income tax withholding.
 Similarly, a resident of North Dakota who works in Minnesota or Montana is not subject to withholding on services performed in those states.